 Joint lecture with The Natural History Section

 Bumblebees are amongst the most important of wild pollinators; many wildflowers would not set seed without them, and they are the main pollinators of crops such as tomatoes, blueberries and raspberries.
-Sadly, many bumblebees are in decline, with 3 species now extinct in the UK and the first global extinction recently occurring in USA.
-These declines are symptomatic of broader environmental damage that threatens our future wellbeing; the fate of man and bees are inextricably linked.
-Dave Goulson will discuss the drivers of bee declines, and the many things we can all do to halt and reverse them.
+Sadly, many bumblebees are in decline and this is symptomatic of the broader environmental damage threatening the future wellbeing of mankind.

 The Peach Lecture